Amrr-Tarek/CheckMate/FIRESTORE_TODO.md

 - [ ] Idk how do you want the calendar to be implemented in the database
     - Modify the Home Page to fetch the tasks from the database
 - [ ] Add the graph and resize it so it fits the container in the homePage
+- [ ] Further Validation in the Signup page..
+In the application scope not firebase scope..

 ## Amr
 - [ ] Implement features in the settings page, Start with Account Management!